nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. Should be able to work on any mainstream OS as long as it has Java 11 or above installed
 2. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-3. No lag of more then one second when executing commands
+3. No lag of more than one second when executing commands
-4. Should be able to hold up to 1000 Persons without a noticeable sluggishness in performance for typical usage.
+4. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 5. The application will not be able to prevent any data privacy violated by other programs.

 ## Glossary

-**Buyer** - Client that is looking to buy a property based on some preferences
+**Buyer** - client that is looking to buy a property based on some preference

-**Seller -** Client that is looking to sell a property for at around a particular price
+**Seller -** client that is looking to sell a property for a particular price

 # Appendix: Instructions for manual testing